yashhhgupta/growwstonks/README.md

 - Used API from https://www.alphavantage.co/ to show data of stocks.
 - Handled Error and Empty for cases
 - Followed well defined folder structure
-- Deployed the code on render
+- Deployed the code on vercel
 - Used React Google Charts for Charts UI
 - Cached API response wherever necessary
 - Implemented Debouncing on Search to limit number of API request
 - Implemented server side rendering wherever possible
+- Created a responsive UI

 ## How to use
 `npm install`